nickjalbert/ubiquitous-parakeet/README.md

 To lint source code, use `npm run lint`.

-To build for production, use `npm run build-prod`.
+To build for production (separates out CSS and JS), use `npm run build-prod`.

 To clean the build, use `npm run clean`.